jarrydlouw/jarrydlouw.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD graduand in Political Science, with a focus on Political Theory.
+I have a PhD in Political Science from The Australian National University, with a general focus on Political Theory.
 I have relatively wide academic research interests, particularly in the following areas:

 - Political Science: Political Theory, International Relations Theory, Political Ideologies, Non-Democratic Politics, Politics and Religion, Political Economy, Strategic Studies, & Security Studies.